10 Proof of Income Documents Landlords Use to Verify Income

 - Projected or year-to-date income for the current year

 To verify the income, landlords should double-check the applicant’s tax return documents and P&L statements against what is written in this letter.
-If there are any inconsistencies, it’s best to reach out to the accountant to understand the numbers and confirm any details.
+It’s best to contact the accountant to understand the numbers and confirm any details if there are any inconsistencies.

 8. Social Security Benefits Statement